 - Gourmet foods.

 - Entertaining games and puzzles.

 You can still go with a holiday theme, add in some trivia questions and some hand made goodies.
-For the experience, it really is the thought that counts more than the price tag.
-Advent boxes are more intimate than any other Christmas gift because you only go to the effort of a box for people who mean a lot to you.
+For the experience, it is the thought that counts more than the price tag.
+Advent boxes are more intimate than any other Christmas gift because you only go to the effort of a package for people who mean a lot to you.

 Specialty Advent Boxes